 That said, if you’re wedded to Google Play Music, streaming music from your account to an Amazon Echo is not perfectly seamless (the same goes for streaming music from Amazon’s services to a Google Home).
-And there are some major coexistence exceptions: Google is currently blocking its YouTube videos from appearing on the Echo Show and Echo Spot devices, for instance (although you can get there using a web browser on the second-generation Echo Show), and it looks as though Apple’s HomePod will stream music only from Apple Music.
+And there are some major coexistence exceptions: Google is currently blocking its YouTube videos from appearing on the Echo Show and Echo Spot devices, for instance (although you can get there using a web browser on the second-generation Echo Show), and Apple’s HomePod will stream music only from Apple Music.
 If you plan to mix and match third-party products with your smart speaker, do the research to make sure they’ll work together.

 If you want to know more about what smart speakers can do in general before you pick one, skip down to the “What can smart speakers do?” section.